megan-grug/nature-adventure/README.md

 - I chose a bright green colour scheme for most of the page components in keeping with the 'nature' theme in place, and I kept to this colour scheme for buttons etc to ensure that they stand out well against the plain background.
 I have stuck to plain backgrounds because the site involves large amounts of information (for example, the bird record cards) and I felt this stopped the site from looking too busy and cluttered.

 **Typography:**
 - For this project I have chosen plain, professional fonts for the main body of the site to keep the pages visually calming and avoid distractions.
-I used a heavier font (Urbanist) for the descriptions in the icons leading to the features so as to make it very clear what they do.
-I chose a more classical font for the quote section to encourage users to take their time to consider the quote.
+I used a subtly rounded font (Dosis) for the section headings in order to add a subtly friendly feel to the site.
+I chose a plain font for the bird information sections so as not to distract from the information and to ensure it was clear and easy to read.

 **Themes:**
 -   I chose to include illustrations of the birds rather than photographs for several reasons.